technovangelist/katacoda-scenarios/k8scourse2platform-6/step1.md

 1. As with the other components, watching the numbers of requests coming in is important, so create a Timeseries for `kube_controller_manager.client.http.requests` and group by method and code.
 1. Finally add another Query Value for `kube_controller_manager.goroutines`.

-latency
-the workqueue latency - kube_controller_manager.queue.queue_duration.sum
-the number of items per time - high value can indicate problems in cluster of some nodes: kube_controller_manager.queue.adds number of things waiting: kube_controller_manager.queue.depth

-node availability and health

-scheduled and unscheduled attempts goroutines and http req